pontabi/pontabi/README.md

 ### Hi there 👋
+### About me
+- I'm a senior student in Japanese university
+- I'm working for a IT startup in part-time

 <!--
 **pontabi/pontabi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.